AdThrive vs Mediavine — What’s the Best Ad Network?

 AdThrive is a premium ad management company that provides complete ad optimization and support to its publishers.
 Joining AdThrive means that you don't have to worry about managing any of the ads on your website – everything will be expertly done for you.

-The company was founded in 2013 and currently manages ads for more than 2,600 websites.
+The ad network was founded in 2013 and currently manages ads for more than 2,600 websites.
 AdThrive takes a 25% cut as part of their management fee, and the average RPM publishers can expect is in the $13-$15 range.

 Here are the requirements for joining AdThrive as a publisher: